coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 - Supreme Divi Facebook Feed - Create Facebook Page Feed easily without having to embed them again.
 - Supreme Divi Facebook Comments - Create Facebook Page Comments easily without having to embed them again.
 - Supreme Divi Embed Twitter Timeline - Create Twitter Timeline Feed easily without any coding.
 - Supreme Divi Contact Form 7 - Big fan of Contact Form 7 plugin?
-Now with Supreme Contact Form 7, you can select your contact Form from the dropdown list without having to go back and forth switching between Visual Builder and Contact Form 7 setting page copying the shortcode and adding to the Divi Code Module.
+Now with Supreme Contact Form 7, you can select your contact form from the dropdown list without having to go back and forth switching between Visual Builder and Contact Form 7 setting page copying the shortcode and adding it to the Divi Code Module.
 Style your Input Fields, Button, Labels, Validation, Error Messages and more!
+- Supreme Divi Caldera Forms - Now with Divi Supreme Caldera Forms module, you can select your contact form from the dropdown list without having to go back and forth switching between Visual Builder and Caldera Forms setting page copying the shortcode and adding it to the Divi Code Module.
+Style your Input Fields, Button, Labels, Error, Success Messages, Upload file and more!
 - Supreme Divi Embed Google Map - Embed Google Map right into your Divi's site easily without having to worry about anything else.
 - Supreme Divi Text Badges - This will show a badge before or after the text.
 A great way to show highlighted/important text badge.
 - Supreme Divi Menu - Display your WordPress menu and design it in whatever way you want.
 Use it for Footer or Sidebar.